 As for how often you can eat probiotics, you can eat probiotic foods every day.
 It’s important to vary up the types of foods you’re eating for your general digestive health so if you eat kimchi one day, try some pickles on the side the next day.
 The variety keeps things interesting and provides lots of the different healthy bacterias that you need.

-As with any sensible and healthy nutrition plan, you should include probiotics but you don’t need to go overboard on them.
+You should included probiotics on a get lean program because they will enable you to positively influence your gut health and also give you variety in your diet.
 The most important thing is listening to your body and seeing how it reacts after eating different types of foods.
 For example, be aware if you feel bloated or your stomach gets upset after eating yogurt (or any other food) and adjust accordingly.
 Sometimes you just need a smaller portion, but sometimes it’s best to avoid the food altogether.

 Prebiotic foods are beneficial to lean fitness because they are usually fruits and vegetables that will only add to the health of your diet.
 Prebiotic foods are fibers and natural sugars — foods like onion, lentils, and banana.

 They sound so similar!
 Prebiotic foods support probiotic foods and work together to create a healthy environment in your gut.
 Again, it’s important to eat all types of foods (as long as they’re whole and unprocessed) and consuming both probiotics and probiotics should help you feel healthier overall.